SiddhikaGajare/SiddhikaGajare/README.md

 - 👋 Hi, I’m @SiddhikaGajare
 - 👀 I’m an aspiring Data Enthusiast and I aim to bring out more from these resources to the fullest.
 - 🌱 I’m currently learning as a Data Analyst and Machine Learning Engineer for 2 years during the course of work at my current and previous organizations.
-- 💞️ I’m looking to collaborate on State of the Art MAchine Learning and Data Science Projects that potentially hold the power to solve the real world problems.
+- 💞️ I’m looking to collaborate on State of the Art Machine Learning and Data Science Projects that potentially hold the power to solve the real world problems.
 - 📫 How to reach me :
 Email : siddhikapg7857@gmail.com
 LinkedIn : https://www.linkedin.com/in/siddhika-gajare-6a2866145/